MyHHR News Locations

 News

-Diego mainly advises and represents non-U.S. clients in U.S. litigation, and U.S. clients that are facing litigation abroad.
-Among Diego’s clients are government agencies, international corporations and high-profile individuals.
+Diego mainly advises and represents clients from Spanish-speaking countries in U.S. litigation and U.S. clients who are facing legal issues in Spanish-speaking countries.
+Among Diego’s clients are international publicly listed corporations, high-profile individuals, and government agencies.

 Diego has appeared before international arbitration tribunals, federal and state courts in the United States, and all levels of the Mexican judiciary, including the Mexican Supreme Court.
-He has also participated in cases before the Inter- American Commission on Human Rights and its Court of Justice.
+He has also participated in cases before the Inter-American Commission on Human Rights and appeared before its Court of Justice.

 In the area of international arbitration, Diego has represented clients in the following industries: renewable energy, oil and gas, maritime services, engineering and construction, health, casino, and food franchising.
-He conducted such representations before the following international arbitration institutions: ICC, AAA/ICDR, JAMS and ICSID.
+He conducted such representations before the following international arbitration institutions: ICC, AAA/ICDR, JAMS, and ICSID.
 He also has experience with Ad hoc cases.
-In addition, Diego also has experience as an arbitrator: he currently serves as an arbitrator in two ICC commercial arbitrations, is included in the AAA’s roster of Consumer Arbitrators and the Mexican Arbitration Center National Roster of Arbitrators.
+In addition, Diego also has experience as an arbitrator: he currently serves as an arbitrator in two ICC arbitrations and one AAA arbitration and is included in the AAA’s roster of Consumer Arbitrators and the Mexican Arbitration Center National Roster of Arbitrators.

 Diego’s experience as a litigator in Mexico and the U.S., his academic work in Europe, Mexico and the United States, and his cultural capabilities enable him to easily navigate complex cross-border legal issues.
 He has ample experience coordinating international legal teams and local counsel in different jurisdictions.

-Diego is also experienced in Mexican Criminal, Constitutional and Amparo Law.
-Prior to Hughes Hubbard and Quinn Emanuel, he was a successful litigator at one of the top criminal law boutiques in Mexico, where he defended and helped prosecute dozens of cases.
+Diego is also experienced in Mexican Criminal, Constitutional, and Amparo Law.
+Before joining both Hughes Hubbard and Quinn Emanuel, he was a successful litigator at one of the top criminal law boutiques in Mexico, where he defended and helped prosecute dozens of cases.

 Professional Activities